PrincetonUniversity/ClearMapCluster/README.md

 # ClearMapCluster

 T. Pisano's parallelization to a cluster of C. Kirst's ClearMap software (https://idisco.info/clearmap-2/) for use on a cluster using a slurm based scheduler.
 Installation instructions at bottom of this read me.
+Modifications by Zahra M.

 ## *Descriptions of files*:
 For the most part ClearMap was not touched.
 Changes include, but not limited to: